|Year||Overall||Dual Match||Tournaments||ACC||Court 1||Court 2||Court 3||Court 4||Court 5||Court 6||vs. Ranked|

-Clinched the doubles point with partner Gabby Castaneda in her first doubles match of the spring against No. 3 Florida in the College MatchDay event held at the USTA National Center, live on the tennis channel (Feb.
-3)…defeated FAU 6-3 on court three in doubles with partner Gabby Castaneda (Feb.
-10)…went 1-0 in both singles and doubles during military appreciation weekend (Feb.
-17), she won her doubles match 6-1 against Air Force on court three and her singles match 6-3, 6-4 on court two against Georgia Southern… won her first two ACC matches against No. 31 Clemson (Mar.
-2) and Pittsburgh (Mar.
-4) in straight sets on court three…defeated NC State (Mar.
-16) on court three in three-sets 4-6, 6-3, 6-3…defeated Boston College on court three 6-3, 6-1 (Apr.
-8)…helped Florida State secure a 7-0 win against Virginia Tech with a 6-0, 7-5 win on court four (Apr.
-13)…defeated Notre Dame’s Zoe Spence 1-6, 6-2, 10-6 to give the Noles a 5-1 lead (Apr.
-20)…won 7-6, 6-2 on court three against Virginia Tech in the ACC Tournament second round (Apr.
-26)…won her match in the second round of the NCAA Tournament against Florida (May 12) on court three after her opponent medically defaulted, that match tied the dual score at three…
+Clinched the doubles point with partner Gabby Castaneda in her first doubles match of the spring against No. 3 Florida in the College MatchDay event held at the USTA National Center, live on the tennis channel )…A doubles match victory over Florida Atlantic (6-3) on court three in doubles with partner Gabby Castaneda …went 1-0 in both singles and doubles during Military Appreciation weekend in Tallahassee…won her doubles match (6-1) against Air Force on court three and her singles match (6-3, 6-4) on court two against Georgia Southern… won her first two ACC matches against No. 31 Clemson and Pittsburgh in straight sets on court three…defeated NC State on court three in three sets (4-6, 6-3, 6-3)…defeated Boston College on court three (6-3, 6-1)…helped Florida State secure a 7-0 win against Virginia Tech with a victory (6-0, 7-5) on court four…defeated Notre Dame’s Zoe Spence (1-6, 6-2, 10-6) to give the Noles a 5-1 lead over the Irish…won (7-6, 6-2) on court three against Virginia Tech in the ACC Tournament second round…won her match in the second round of the NCAA Tournament against Florida on court three after her opponent medically defaulted, that match tied the dual score at three.

-Finished the fall season 5-5 in singles and 8-5 in doubles…went 1-2 in singles at the Furman Fall Classic with a win over Janina Braun of Mississippi State 6-3, 3-6, 6-4…earned seventh place with partner Ariana Rahmanparast in doubles at the Furman Fall Classic…earned a 2-2 doubles record at the Northwestern Wildcat Invitational, and a 3-0 singles record including a Red Flight championship…defeated Aslina Chua of Michigan State 7-5, 6-0 in the finals…won one match in singles at the ITA Southeast regional, defeated Lucia Montano of North Florida 6-2, 6-0…made it to doubles quarterfinals at the Southeast regional with a 8-7 (8) win over Bordes and Granstrom of UCF in the first round and an 8-5 win over Muminovic and Taluyenko of Georgia State in the second round…made it to the Garnet bracket finals at the FSU All-Conference Showdown by winning two three-set matches…partnered with Gabby Castaneda to win the Garnet doubles bracket…defeated Ohta and Karaky of Troy 8-7 (6) in the finals.
+Finished the fall season 5-5 in singles and 8-5 in doubles…went 1-2 in singles at the Furman Fall Classic with a win over Janina Braun of Mississippi State (6-3, 3-6, 6-4)…earned seventh place with partner Ariana Rahmanparast in doubles at the Furman Fall Classic…earned a 2-2 doubles record at the Northwestern Wildcat Invitational, and a 3-0 singles record including a Red Flight championship…defeated Aslina Chua of Michigan State (7-5, 6-0) in the finals…won one match in singles at the ITA Southeast regional, defeated Lucia Montano of North Florida (6-2, 6-0)…made it to doubles quarterfinals at the Southeast regional with a win (8-7 (8)) win UCF in the first round and an 8-5 win Georgia State in the second round…made it to the Garnet bracket finals at the FSU All-Conference Showdown by winning two three-set matches…partnered with Gabby Castaneda to win the Garnet doubles bracket…the pair defeated Troy (8-7 (6)) in the finals.

-Established herself as a force at the top of the lineup for the Seminoles in her first collegiate spring, playing at court two singles and doubles…recorded 10 singles wins on the year…in the NCAA Championship, defeated No. 26 Arizona State’s No. 108 Sammi Hampton for her first ranked win to help the Seminoles upset the Sun Devils and advance…faced nine ITA-ranked opponents throughout the year, gaining valuable experience near the top of the lineup…in conference, earned wins against No. 26 NC State, at Louisville and at Boston College…in doubles with Ariana Rahmanparast, led FSU to school-record 20 team doubles points…won six straight matches in the month of February…at No. 11 Georgia Tech, defeated No. 30 Paige Hourigan/Kenya Jones 6-4…went on four-match win streak entering the postseason, with wins over Virginia Tech, No. 42 UVA and No. 5 UNC in the ACC tournament, and against No. 26 Arizona State in the NCAA Championship
+Established herself as a force at the top of the lineup for the Seminoles in her first collegiate spring, playing at court two singles and doubles…recorded 10 singles wins on the year…in the NCAA Championship, defeated Sammi Hampton of No. 26 Arizona State’s for her first win over a ranked opponent to help the Seminoles upset the Sun Devils and advance…faced nine ITA-ranked opponents throughout the year, gaining valuable experience near the top of the lineup…in conference, earned wins against No. 26 NC State, at Louisville and at Boston College…in doubles with Ariana Rahmanparast, she led FSU to school-record 20 team doubles points…won six straight matches in the month of February including wins at No. 11 Georgia Tech where she helped defeat Virginia Tech (6-4)…went on four-match win streak entering the postseason, with wins over Virginia Tech, No. 42 Virginia and No. 5 North Carolina in the ACC tournament and against No. 26 Arizona State in the NCAA Championship.

-Enrolled for the fall season and got off to a strong start, posting a 7-3 singles record, 6-2 in doubles…won one match each at the Furman Classic and Bedford Cup, two at the ITA Southeast Regional Championship…dropped just one set and earned three wins en route to the “Seminole” flight championship in the All-Conference Showdown in November…won four matches with spring doubles partner Ariana Rahmanparast and two with fellow freshman Andrea Garcia
+Enrolled for the fall season and got off to a strong start, posting a 7-3 singles record, 6-2 in doubles…won one match each at the Furman Classic and Bedford Cup and two at the ITA Southeast Regional Championship…dropped just one set and earned three wins in winning the “Seminole” flight championship in the All-Conference Showdown in November…won four matches with spring doubles partner Ariana Rahmanparast and two with fellow freshman Andrea Garcia.

-Attended IMG Academy for the past six years after being one of five chosen to attend the India Reliance Program…since moving to America at age 11, Das has ranked as high as 261 in the world in the ITF junior rankings…most recent singles championship was in Cabo Rojo, P.R. in September…also won the Copa Mundo Maya in Ciudad de Guatemala, Guatemala in June 2013…in her first career ITF event, in April 2013, she won seven matches, coming through the qualifying rounds to reach the finals at the age of 14
+Graduated from IMG Academy in 2017…attended IMG Academy six years after being one of five chosen to attend the India Reliance Program…moved to the United States at age 11…earned a singles championship in Cabo Roji, Puerto Rico in September of 2016…also won the Copa Mundo Maya in Ciudad de Guatemala, Guatemala in June 2013…in her first career ITF event, in April 2013, she won seven matches, coming through the qualifying rounds to reach the finals at the age of 14.

-Hobbies include writing and eating…majoring in business management..daughter of Jayant and Minati Das…mother Minati was a track and field athlete for the national team of India…says her mother is her biggest inspiration…aspires to play professional tennis…born December 18, 1998
+Born December 18, 1998…Nandini daughter of Jayant and Minati Das…the youngest of two children with an older brother…mother Minati was a track and field athlete for the national team of India…says her mother is her biggest inspiration…aspires to play professional tennis…majoring in Business Management (Marketing and Management) with a minor in Business Analytics.